 Reserve policy: It is the Society's desire to build up a reserve to meet three years' operating expenditure.
-Unrestricted fund that is in excess of three years' operating expenditure will be transferred to an expendable endowment fund in the following year to strengthen the financial position of the Society.
+Unrestricted fund that is more than three years' operating expenditure will be transferred to an expendable endowment fund in the following year to strengthen the financial position of the Society.

-Expendable Endowment Fund: The fund was established to receive bequests, gifts and donations and transfer from unrestricted fund that is in excess of three years' operating expenditure, to strengthen the financial position of the Society and to enable the Society to use the return from the investment of the Fund to meet ad hoc needs of the community, approved by the Management Committee.
+Expendable Endowment Fund: The fund was established to receive bequests, gifts and donations and transfer from unrestricted fund that is more than three years' operating expenditure, to strengthen the financial position of the Society and to enable the Society to use the return from the investment of the Fund to meet ad hoc needs of the community, approved by the Management Committee.